Strilanc/Quirk/README.md

 - Runs in web browsers.
 - Drag-and-drop circuit editing.
 - Reacts, simulates, and animates in real time.
-- Inline displays for conditional and marginal states.
+- Inline state displays.
 - Bookmarkable circuits.
 - Up to 16 qubits.

-**Notable limitations** (a.k.a. future features):

-- No user-defined custom gates.
+**Notable limitations**:

-- No recohering of measured qubits.
+- Can't apply operations that create superpositions to measured qubits.
+- Can't embed measurement in custom gates.
+- Doesn't work in the mobile version of firefox.

 **Try it out**: